LiliaFramework/Lilia/documentation/manual/converting-from-clockwork.md

 ## Including Files
 Both frameworks come with a utility function to include a file without worrying about sending them to the client and stuff.
 In Clockwork, this function is `Clockwork.kernel:IncludePrefixed("sh_myfile.lua")`.
 Change this to `ix.util.Include("sh_myfile.lua") `and save.

-# The Plugin
+# The Module

 ## Introduction
-Plugins serve as a means to add on to a schema or framework without directly modifying either.
+Modules serve as a means to add on to a schema or framework without directly modifying either.
 This allows for easier modifications that can be added/removed with ease.
-It is recommended that you keep all custom modifications left to plugins rather than editing the framework or the schema if possible.
+It is recommended that you keep all custom modifications left to modules rather than editing the framework or the schema if possible.

 ## Structure
-All plugins in Clockwork and Lilia go into the `plugins` folder.
-However, there are many differences with the CW plugin structure.
-First of all, there are two things you see when you open a plugin folder: `plugin` again and `plugin.ini`.
+All modules in Clockwork and Lilia go into the `modules` folder.
+However, there are many differences with the CW module structure.
+First of all, there are two things you see when you open a module folder: `module` again and `module.ini`.

-Lilia only has one file needed: `sh_plugin.lua` which acts like `sh_schema.lua` but for plugins.
+Lilia only has one file needed: `sh_module.lua` which acts like `sh_schema.lua` but for modules.

 ## Conversion
-The first step is to move all of the contents from the `plugin` folder to the main folder of the plugin folder.
-The `sh_plugin.lua` file needs to be changed to provide basic information about the plugin.You need to define three things in `sh_plugin.lua` which can be found within the `plugin.ini` file:
+The first step is to move all of the contents from the `module` folder to the main folder of the module folder.
+The `sh_module.lua` file needs to be changed to provide basic information about the module.You need to define three things in `sh_module.lua` which can be found within the `module.ini` file:

-- `PLUGIN.name = "Plugin Name"`
+- `MODULE.name = "Module Name"`
-- `PLUGIN.author = "Plugin Author"`
+- `MODULE.author = "Module Author"`
-- `PLUGIN.description = "Plugin Description"`
+- `MODULE.description = "Module Description"`

-If the plugin uses a special variable (e.g. `cwPluginName`) for the plugin, change it to `PLUGIN`.
+If the module uses a special variable (e.g. `cwModuleName`) for the module, change it to `MODULE`.

-- Note that the `PLUGIN` table is removed after the plugin is loaded.
-So if you want to use `PLUGIN` after the plugin has loaded (such as in console commands, in entities, etc.), add `local PLUGIN = PLUGIN` at the top.
+- Note that the `MODULE` table is removed after the module is loaded.
+So if you want to use `MODULE` after the module has loaded (such as in console commands, in entities, etc.), add `local MODULE = MODULE` at the top.
-- You can see if a global variable is defined for it by looking for `PLUGIN:SetGlobalAlias("cwMyPlugin")`.
-So, one would change `cwMyPlugin` to `PLUGIN`.
+- You can see if a global variable is defined for it by looking for `MODULE:SetGlobalAlias("cwMyModule")`.
+So, one would change `cwMyModule` to `MODULE`.

 # The `Character` Object
 One main thing that is very notable is how the character is referenced using `client:GetCharacter()` which returns a character object.
 The way the object works is just like an entity you spawn.
 It has its own properties like the model, color, etc. that makes it unique.
 You can access all the characters in a table which stores loaded characters with `ix.char.loaded`.